Craft & Technology

 - National Design Centre

 - Lee Wee & Brothers factory

 - Hay Diary Milk Farm

-To stretch students with a keen interest in one of the subjects, we took part in the following competitions in 2017 and 2018.
+To stretch students with a keen interest in one of the subjects, we took part in the following competitions.

 - DT Awards (Cert of Participation)